-Please remember that if you are a victim of a scam call, email, text or visit then please report it to North Yorkshire Police on 101.
+Please remember that if you are a victim of a scam call, email, text or visit then you can report it to North Yorkshire Police on 101.
 We are here to support and advise you and every scam report that we receive helps us to build up a profile of the tactics in use so we can safeguard others from falling victim.

 HMRC tax refund

 Messages and emails claiming to be from HMRC offering a tax refund due to changes in the law around Covid-19, recipients have to click a link which takes them to a fraudulent website.
 If you receive a message like this, delete it immediately and do not click any of the links it contains.

 Messages and emails claiming to be from the Center for Disease Control or the World Health Organisation offer the recipient an attachment with tips and advice to keep safe from the virus.
 DO not open the attachment or follow any links, delete the email immediately.

 Another World Health Organisation email offers the chance to view a list of confirmed cases within your local area by clicking on a link or making a Bitcoin payment.
 Needless to say these are a scam, delete them immediately and do not click on any of the links.

 We’ve had reports of individuals receiving text messages from Gov.uk telling you that you have left your home two/three/four times and will be required to pay a fine.
 These are spam, delete them immediately.
 The Government has only sent one text message to the public regarding new rules about staying at home to prevent the spread of COVID-19.
 Any others claiming to be from UK Government are false.